MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-model-in-flow.md

 ### Process outputs of checkboxes in Power Automate

-Checkboxe values are of type Boolean: `true` means the checkbox is marked as selected in the document, and `false` means it’s not.
+Checkbox values are of type Boolean: `true` means the checkbox is marked as selected in the document, and `false` means it’s not.

 One way you can check its value is with a **Condition** action.
 If the checkbox value is equal to `true`, then execute one action.
 If the value is `false`, execute a different action.
 The following illustration shows an example.